KitCatBijou/rock-paper-scissors/README.md

 # rock-paper-scissors
-Simple rock, paper, scissors game played on the console
+Simple rock, paper, scissors game played on the consoles